AI Color Analysis: Find Your Perfect Color Palette in 2026

 - 30 minutes for proper AI color analysis

-- 2-3 hours for initial wardrobe audit
+- 2-3 hours for an initial wardrobe audit

 - Ongoing attention to color in future purchases